CS-433/ml-project-1-alloju/README.md

 There are two files regarding the preprocessing.

-- First `prepro_plots.ijynb` containing to visualisation of the data.
-By running this command in the terminal `python3 prepro_plots.ijynb` the user can observe some basic plots allowing to get a better vision of the data.
+- First `prepro_plots.ijynb` containing the visualisation of the data.
+By running this command in the terminal `python3 prepro_plots.ipynb` the user can observe some basic plots, allowing to get a better vision of the data.
 - Secondly `preprocessing.py` containing all the different steps implemented in the preprocessing as well as the two final preprocessing functions, one for the train and one for the test set.

 ## Useful files